OKTAPS/FedBrokerConversionScript/README.md

 Above command checks if there is an existing app sign on policy.
 If policy exists, then it logs error in the "OKTA_AppSignOnFromCSV_v1.log" file

+### Back All Policies and Delete all the App Sign on Rules
+python3 OKTA_AppSignOnFromCSV_v1.py --command backUpAndDelete

+This command will delete all the app sign on Rules

 ### Add App Sign On Policy
 python3 OKTA_AppSignOnFromCSV_v1.py --command applyPolicy